Western Front (World War II): End of the Third Reich

 The US 6th Army Group fanned out to the southwest, passing to the east of Switzerland through Bavaria and into Austria and northern Italy.
 The Black Forest and Baden were overrun by the French First Army.
 Determined stands were made in April by German forces at Heilbronn, Nuremberg, and Munich but were overcome after several days.
 Elements of the US 3rd Infantry Division were the first Allied troops to arrive at Berchtesgaden, which they secured, while the French 2nd Armoured Division seized the Berghof (Hitler's Alpine residence) on 4 May 1945.
 German Army Group G surrendered to US forces at Haar, in Bavaria, on 5 May.
 Field Marshal Montgomery took the German military surrender of all German forces in The Netherlands, northwest Germany and Denmark on Lüneburg Heath, an area between the cities of Hamburg, Hanover and Bremen, on 4 May 1945.
 As the operational commander of some of these forces was Grand Admiral Karl Dönitz, the new Reichspräsident (head of state) of the Third Reich this signaled that the European war was over.

 On 7 May at his headquarters in Rheims, Eisenhower took the unconditional surrender of all German forces to the western Allies and the Soviet Union, from the German Chief-of-Staff, General Alfred Jodl, who signed the first general instrument of surrender at 0241 hours.
 General Franz Böhme announced the unconditional surrender of German troops in Norway.
-Operations ceased at 2301 hours Central European time (CET) on 8 May.
+Operations ceased at 23:01 hours Central European time (CET) on 8 May.
 On that same day Field Marshal Wilhelm Keitel, as head of OKW and Jodl's superior, was brought to Marshal Georgy Zhukov in Karlshorst and signed another instrument of surrender that was essentially identical to that signed in Rheims with two minor additions requested by the Soviets.

+Casualties

+Allied

+The Allies suffered: 1,093,000 killed/wounded/missing.
+Apart from about 2 million prisoners, mostly French.
+The United States suffered the highest losses: 152,109 killed and missing, 365,086 wounded, 73,759 captured.
+France suffered relatively high losses: 152,000 killed or missing, about 300,000 wounded, and 1,454,730 taken prisoner.
+Britain lost 120,000 killed, nearly 111,000 wounded and 56,000 captured.
+The rest of the allied countries lost 284,000 killed, wounded and captured (among them 24,000 killed and missing).